 Growth Investors – Investors that invest in growth stocks which are classified as stocks that trade very high for their current value because investors believe they will continue to grow at a pace that outperforms the market.
 They generally have high P/E (price to earnings) ratios and can often be considered overvalued.

 Active Vs Passive Investing

-Investors that choose an active investing approach generally spend a lot of time analyzing a company’s financial reports, news coverage, press releases and fundamental stats.
+Investors that choose an active investing approach generally spend a lot of time analyzing a company’s financial reports, news coverage, press releases, and fundamental stats.
 They will maintain investing in companies that meet their requirements and generally always know what’s happening in a company that they are invested in.
 If the company falls out of favor with them, they will generally sell their stake and find a more worthy company to invest in.

 Passive Investors generally invest in the market long term but they do not want to spend all of their free time pouring over data and reading articles.
-They will invest their money in a mutual fund, ETF, or index fund and let it sit their for years to come.
+They will invest their money in a mutual fund, ETF, or index fund and let it sit there for years to come.
 One great example of passive investing is an IRA or 401K.
 This type of account is usually made up of a fund and money is placed in it without any management from the investor.